KelvinMsft/kHypervisor/README.md

   <img src="https://cloud.githubusercontent.com/assets/22551808/21608895/50274d54-d1fa-11e6-84a2-fddd41b5d2b5.png"> </img>
  4. After the DdiMon catch up the control flow, it will normally execute a <b>VMRESUME</b>, since he didn't know anythings, and feel it is normal trap only :) </br>

- kHypervisor extended HyperPlatform which is created by Tandasat, it is a Nested-Virtual Machine Monitor, and DdiMon is one of Tandasat's product of HyperPlatform for test demo in kHypervisor.

 #TODO
  - Fully Support CPU Feature from vCPU aspect.